-SOP E Data Entry and Verification
+SOP H Data Entry and Verification

 Mobile applications are the preferred mechanism for data entry.
 Data should be entered into the protocol-specific application as they are being collected, whenever possible, to minimize data transcription and improve data quality.
-For detailed instructions on protocol-specific data entry into mobile devices, see the Fulcrum Manual (RD[14]) on the internal NEON Sampling Support Library.
 Mobile devices should be synced at the end of each field day, where possible; alternatively, devices should be synced immediately upon return to the Domain Support Facility.

 However, given the potential for mobile devices to fail under field conditions, it is imperative that paper datasheets are always available to record data.
 Paper datasheets should be carried along with the mobile devices to sampling locations at all times.
 As a best practice, field data collected on paper datasheets should be digitally transcribed within 7 days of collection or the end of a sampling bout (where applicable).
-However, given logistical constraints, the maximum timeline for entering data is within 1 month of collection or the end of a sampling bout (where applicable).
+However, given logistical constraints, the maximum timeline for entering data is within 14 days of collection or the end of a sampling bout (where applicable).
 See RD[04] for complete instructions regarding manual data transcription.

-E.1 Digital Data Workflow
+H.1 QA/QC and Digital Data Workflow